-Financial assets included in Level 2 are measured at fair value using observable mid prices traded in markets that have been assessed as not active enough to be included in Level 1.
+Financial assets included in Level 2 are measured at fair value using observable inputs for comparable instruments.
+Assets in this category are traded in markets that have been assessed as not active enough to be included in Level 1.

 Otherwise, financial assets are included in Level 3.
 These are assets where one or more inputs to the valuation methodology are not based on observable market data.
 The key unobservable input is the pre-tax operating margin needed to price asset holdings.
+This means that fair values of the assets may be based on estimates and assumptions that cannot be corroborated with observable market data.

-Level 3 assets are valued using the same methodology as set out in note 2(q), using the last known price that the Company has been able to source.
+Level 3 assets are valued using the same methodology as set out in note 2(r), using the last known price that the Company has been able to source.